 Next, we recall shortly how to use semigroups to solve abstract Cauchy problems.
 Suppose that $\mathcal{A}$ is the infinitesimal generator of a $C_0$ semigroup $e^{t\mathcal{A}}$ on a Banach space $(X,\|\cdot\|)$.
-We are concerned with the inhomogeneous abstract Cauchy problem
+We are concerned with the well-posedness of the inhomogeneous abstract Cauchy problem

 We assume that $u_0\in X$ and the inhomogeneous term $f$ only belongs to $L^1((0,T);X)$.
 Then \eqref{ACP} always has a unique {\it mild solution} $u\in C([0,T];X)$ given by the formula